SamakshSingh99/GeneScoPy/README.md

 ## File Management
 - Scaffold sequences can be selected from the list and displayed in the sequence viewer for detailed inspection.

-## Example
-Here is an example of loading and analyzing a genome assembly:
-1. Open a FASTA file to compute assembly statistics such as N50 and GC content.
-2. Open a corresponding GTF/GFF file to explore annotation details.
-3. Search for specific genes or features using the search functionality.

 ## Contributing
 Contributions are welcome!
 If you'd like to enhance the tool or fix any bugs:
 1. Fork the repository.